Ifinity/ifinity-android-sdk/README.md

 ## Accessing local database

-After determining that your data was succesfully loaded, you can easily access it from your local database storage.
+After determining that your data was successfully loaded, you can easily access it from your local database storage.
 To achieve that you need to call the data access methods of the single `DataManager` instance.

 ```java
 // fetch areas for specific floor